 Likewise, he told us that moisture levels in the skin decline with age, which leads to a dull, crepey appearance if you don’t take steps to restore it.

-We looked through the complete list of ingredients within the Ultra Renew Hand Rejuvenating Serum on the Environmental Working Group (EWG) cosmetic database to get a sense of what they can contribute to your skin.
+We looked through the complete list of ingredients used in Ultra Renew Hand Rejuvenating Serum on the Environmental Working Group (EWG) cosmetic database.

 Generally speaking, these ingredients are pretty standard for skin creams.
 A few components within the cream stood out to us for having potentially negative side effects, so we’ve highlighted them below: